fizzle77/JAFDTC/README.md

 avionics systems (e.g., navigation, countermeasures, radios) within a supported airframe should be set up.
 It integrates with DCS to drive these configurations into the jet in DCS through clickable cockpit controls.
 Basically, JAFDTC cannot set up anything you couldn't set up on your own through DCS but it can set up far faster than a human.
+JAFDTC is also able to integrate with the native DTC ED implemented in DCS.

 Configurations can share system setups allowing you to compose a setup from existing configurations.
 For example, you could build a configuration with a common radio setup and then